Explaining Uncertainty in Multiple Sclerosis Cortical Lesion Segmentation Beyond Prediction Errors: Materials and methods

 $R^{2} = 1 $ indicates the best possible quality of fit, and $ R^{2} <0 $ indicates that the model is worse than using the mean of the dependent variable y as a prediction.
 Additionally, the error magnitude was reported using the mean absolute error (MAE):

-The quality of fit as a proxy to the quality of explanations was computed for each of 10 runs, either during the 5-fold cross-validation or over a dataset (Train, Test-in, Test-out) for the best selected model.
-We reported the average and standard deviation across 10 runs with different random seeds.
+The quality of fit, used as a proxy for explanation quality, was computed over 10 independent runs—either within the 5-fold cross-validation setting or across dataset splits (Train, Test-in, Test-out) for the best-selected model.
+We report the mean and standard deviation across runs initialized with different random seeds.
+We conducted non-parametric statistical tests to assess the significance of the fitting quality differences across models (paired Wilcoxon signed-rank test) and datasets (Mann-Whitney U-test).